 Undergraduates wishing to pursue an interest not covered in the College may be taught for certain papers by tutors in other colleges.
 Tutors based in other colleges organise the teaching of those we accept to read Italian, Spanish, Russian, Portuguese, Czech and Modern Greek.

 Brasenose has two tutorial Fellows in Modern Languages.
 Professor Groiser works on German writing since the Enlightenment, modern German thought, German-Jewish culture, and critical theory.
-Dr Bourne-Taylor works on modern French (18th-21st Century), comparative literature, and critical theory.
+Professor Bourne-Taylor works on modern French (18th-21st Century), comparative literature, and critical theory.

 European and Middle Eastern Languages